 Today I’m sharing how to make a rock box, as opposed the a sandbox.
 Sandboxes are so 1998.

-When Owen started playing in our landscaping mulch and the dirt in our vegetable garden, I told Brad we needed to make him a designated area to load his trucks up with materials.
+When Owen started playing in our landscaping mulch and the dirt in our vegetable garden, I told Brad we needed to make him a designated outdoor play area to load his trucks up with materials.

 We went with pea gravel for a couple reasons.
 One being that rocks are less messy than sand.
 If Owen tracks a couple rocks in it’s no big deal– I can grab them and toss them in the trash or back in the rock box.
 If we went with sand I know I’d have to go through a whole routine of cleaning him off before coming inside, and even then I doubt I could get all the sand off of him.

 Another reason is because there are some indoor/outdoor cats in our neighborhood, and I didn’t want a cat mistaking Owen’s sandbox for its litter box.
 As a kid I remember finding cat turds in the sandbox at my grandma’s house.
 So gross and forever unclean.

 We began by digging up the grass in the area beside our patio.
 We came out 3 feet from the house to match the flowerbed we installed last summer on the other side of the patio.

 To withstand the elements, we chose decking boards.
 The measurements came out to 36″ x 85″.
 Brad used three 3-inch screws to connect the boards.

 Then, he fashioned some stakes from a couple 1″ x 2″ pieces of wood.
 He nailed them into the outlining boards with a nail gun.

 Because the ground wasn’t level, we had to cut off a corner of the the longer board.

 We used a mallet to drive the spikes into the ground until it was level.